 One of the best ways to show that you are committed to the profession is showing experience as a CNA.
 In fact, some schools require prospective nursing students to earn CNA certification as a part of the enrollment process.
 Your experience as a CNA, proves you know what the job demands and that you can handle them.

 You stand a better chance of getting accepted to a nursing school, especially one with an accelerated program, when you have a background as a CNA.
+Some schools may even award credit for the fundamentals of nursing modules if you’ve completed an accredited nursing assistant program, are a currently licensed CNA, and have some experience under your belt.

 As a CNA, you develop close working relationships with registered nurses and supervisors.
 This can be invaluable when you are applying for nursing school and as you progress through the profession.